 Why do a lien search?

-If there is an active lien on the equipment or debtor that you are unaware of, it doesn’t mean that the lien doesn’t exist.
+If there is an active lien on the equipment or on the debtor that you are unaware of, it doesn’t mean that the lien doesn’t exist.
 The seller may be under the impression that the equipment is financed with one place, but it may be held as collateral elsewhere, including as a line of credit at a bank.
 Some companies have investors who file a UCC.
 Each secured creditor which may have interest should be contacted release their interest in the collateral being sold.

 Creditors have priority by the date they filed.
 The oldest filing gets first dibs to proceeds from your sale.
 After the first creditor obligations have been fulfilled, any remaining funds from sale carry over to the next creditor… and the next… until all have released their lien or provided a payoff.
 The seller should request these documents from their creditors.